pzrq/megakv/README.md

 ## GETTING STARTED

-If you intend to run Mega-KV on AWS `p2.xlarge` instances, the script in [`bin/setup.sh`](bin/setup.sh) may work for you, if you have a different environment to set up or wish to understand better what is going on here,
+If you intend to run Mega-KV on AWS `p2.xlarge` instances using the AMIs listed on [Deep Learning AMI CUDA 9 Ubuntu Version][aws-deep-learning-cuda-9], the script in [`bin/setup.sh`](bin/setup.sh) may work for you, if you have a different environment to set up or wish to understand better what is going on here,